yuqitanyq/tp/docs/UserGuide.md

 * `PREFIX` must be either `t` (for find based on tag), `a` (for finding based on author), or `n` (for finding based on book name).

-* All books with a tag, or author, or book name that contains the substring `KEYWORD` will be displayed in the book list.
+* All books with a tag, or author, or book name that contains the substring of the given query will be displayed in the book list.

 </div>